MicroEJ/docs/VEEPortingGuide/coreEngine.rst

    A Green Threads Architecture Example

 The activity of the Core Engine is defined by the Application.
-When the Application is blocked (when all MicroEJ threads are sleeping), the RTOS task that runs the Core Engine sleeps.
+When the Application is blocked (i.e., when all the MicroEJ threads sleep), the RTOS task running the Core Engine sleeps.

 Capabilities
 ============